ddrewpublic/UserScripts/README.md

 ## Userscripts for Tampermonkey

-QOL scripts to make some sites more tolerable.
+Browser scripts to make some sites more tolerable and add a bit of QOL.

 1. ChatGPT Bottom Area Resizer
    - add a handle to the ChatGPT input box, so that it can be moved around the screen.<br><br>